pkrayzel/krayzel.net/content/now.md

 **As a husband**

 - Help my wife more with everything :)
-- Have an evening out with her every 1-2 months
+- Spent quality time with her (ideally go out for breakfast once restaurants are open again)

 **As a friend**